 One of the most recognizable parts of Minsk is the Upper Town which is in historical center of the capital.
-There’s no better way to get the idea Minsk looked like centuries ago as since the 16th century the Upper Town has been the center of Minsk.
-On its territory there were the Upper market, The City Hall, churches, monasteries, synagogues, residences of rich people and aristocrats.
-Despite numerous wars and destructions which pursued Minsk all history long, the historical lay-out of the streets and quarters of the Upper town has not practically changed, many unique monuments of architecture of different epoch and styles managed to survive.
-The sights are concentrated there:
+There’s no better way to get the idea Minsk looked like centuries ago as since the XVI century the Upper Town has been the center of Minsk.
+On its territory there were the Upper Market, The City Hall, churches, monasteries, synagogues, residences of rich people, and aristocrats.
+Despite numerous wars and destructions which pursued Minsk all history long, the historical lay-out of the streets and quarters of the Upper Town has not changed a lot, many unique monuments of architecture of different epoch and styles managed to survive.

 The historical center of Minsk has old churches and historical landmarks.
-One can get the atmosphere block-paved side streets in the Trinity Suburb or Trinity Hill.
-It is a nice-looking and unique old town corner favored as an entertainment site both by local people and tourists.
-Museums and exhibition halls, galleries and souvenir shops, cafes and cozy restaurants five the feeling of relax and peace.
+One can get the atmosphere of the block-paved side streets in the Trinity Hill.
+It is a nice-looking and unique old quarter favored as an entertainment site both by local people and tourists.
+Museums and exhibition halls, galleries and souvenir shops, cafes and cozy restaurants create the feeling of relax and peace.

-The second biggest avenue of Minsk – Victors Avenue – starts at the ancient Upper Town near the Trinity Hill.
+The second longest avenue of Minsk – Victors Avenue – starts at the ancient Upper Town near the Trinity Hill.

 One of the main advantages of being in Minsk is safety.
 Our capital is very safe even at night.
-Almost at aech corner it's possible to find a nice and cose restaurant or cafe with national (and only national) cuisine.
-Besides, Minsk isn’t noisy and has no long traffic problems.
-That is why a tour from one part of Minsk to the opposite one will take not more than half an hour.
-Minsk is a city worth for tourist tours and not only for that.
+Almost at each corner it's possible to find a nice restaurant or cafe with national (and only national) cuisine.
+Besides, Minsk isn’t noisy and has no traffic problems.
+That is why a tour from one part of Minsk to the opposite one will takes no more than half an hour.
+Minsk is a city worth visiting!
 The spirit of Soviet times is combined here with the atmosphere of modern European cities.
-This contradiction would hardly stay anyone indifferent.
+This contradiction would hardly leave anyone indifferent.